after-ephemera/azjkjensen.github.io/_posts/2022-02-21-what-meta-does-to-retain-me.md

 High pay, free food, endless perks, business travel, free gear, extravagant parties and events.
 I really feel like a rockstar here.

-Things toned down during the pandemic a bit but they are beginning to return.
-Going to company events with my friends and family has been one of the things I look forward to the most throughout the year.
+Going to company events with my friends and family was something I really looked forward to.
+Things toned down during the pandemic a bit but they are beginning to return, hopefully better than ever!

 On a more somber note, my work fertility benefit and health insurance took on more than the lion's share of our costs for fertility treatment, IVF, and post-delivery treatment and surgery.
 That, plus the four months of parental leave have been an immeasurable benefit for us along our bumpy journey into parenthood.